 A Painkiller is a delightful, bright, and fruity tropical cocktail that’s great for rum lovers… But with a hidden kick!
-This classic adult beverage combines the flavors of Pusser’s Rum, pineapple juice, orange juice, cream of coconut, and a dash of nutmeg.
-It’s a summer cocktail that perfectly blends rich dark rum with vibrant juices and coconut to create the smoothest sip.
+This classic cocktail features the flavors of Pusser’s Rum, pineapple juice, orange juice, cream of coconut, and a dash of nutmeg.

 I bet you didn’t realize that nutmeg, of all things, pairs perfectly with rum!
 This warm spice is ideal to enhance the flavors and aroma of rum.
-Adding nutmeg to cocktails is actually used quite often in the Caribbean cocktails, like the popular Rum Punch.
+Adding nutmeg to cocktails is actually a signature ingredients in the Caribbean cocktails, like the popular Rum Punch.

 Origin of the Painkiller